Skip to main content | Skip to section menu | Access keys.

 Is there a fee for a Letter of Comfort?

 A fee is payable when lodging your application in order to offset the cost of assessing the application, undertaking site visits, carrying out a search of records, preparation and issue of the letter etc. Only debit/credit card payments are acceptable for non statutory fees and payment can be made either via our website or by telephoning our contact centre.
-You can view the current fee scales by following the link provided.
+You can view the current fee scales here.

 Are Detailed Drawings Required?

 For Property Inspections it may be necessary to provide drawings to allow assessment to take place.
-For complex works, however, detailed drawings to Building Warrant approval standard are required to allow for structural checks, calculations etc to be carried out.
+For complex works, however, detailed drawings to Building Warrant approval standard are required to allow for structural checks etc to be carried out.
+Please note that if any structural calculations require to be checked by the Council, the cost of this will be borne in full by the applicant.

 For Further Information Contact